clevelandmusicco/HothouseExamples/README.md

 This performs a simple copy operation after the `make` command.
 The original `*.bin` files will remain in the `build` subdirectory of each example.
 Only the `*.bin` files are copied; the `*.elf`, `*.hex`, etc. files are uncopied and untouched.

 The `--publish_dir` argument can also be a relative path.
 In this case, specify a path relative to each example's subdirectory.
-For example, the following would publish all resulting `*.bin` files 2 diretories up from each example's subdirectory (in `/HothouseExamples/bin/`):
+For example, the following would publish all resulting `*.bin` files 2 directories up from each example's subdirectory (in `/HothouseExamples/bin/`):

 ```text
 python build_examples.py --publish_dir ../../bin